umeshramya/jwt-http/README.md

 This is http frame work for developing rest api (back end) and also frontend.
 Rest api backend responces are served by JSON.
-This is a light frame work unopinated supports the middleware for adding functionlites
+This is a light weight frame work, unopinated supports the middleware for adding functionlites

 ```